menu iconknow your dna logosearch icon

 • Manage stress

-Discussing your family’s health history with your doctor is also important.
-Together, you can create a screening process that catches diseases in the family early.
+• Discuss your family’s health history with your doctor so you can create a screening process that catches diseases in the family early

 This woman has an increased risk for ovarian cancer because of her family health history.
-But she’s managing the risk as much as possible.
-And if she develops the disease, doctors will identify it early, making it highly treatable.
+However, she’s managing the risk as much as possible.
+And if she still develops the disease despite these measures, doctors will identify it early, making it highly treatable.

 Some diseases that have a link to family history but are also influenced by lifestyle choices: